 Mycoplasma pneumoniae (M. pneumoniae) is one of the common causes of upper and lower respiratory tract infections and is a major cause of community-acquired pneumonia (CAP) and atypical pneumonia which is responsible for mortality and morbidity among children and adults (1-4).
-Since M. pneumoniae lacks a cell wall, the infection is primarily treated with macrolide antibiotics (MLs), tetracycline, and fluoroquinolones Macrolides like (5-7).erythromycin, azithromycin and clarithromycin are commonly considered as the first-line treatment of M. pneumoniae infections, because alternative antibiotics, tetracycline such as fluoroguinolones have side effects (8, 9).
-In addition to antimicrobial activity against M. pneumoniae, MLs have anti-inflammatory effects against M. pneumoniae infections, and are pharmacologically inhibitors cytokines, of particularly IL-8 (10, 11).
+Since M. pneumoniae lacks a cell wall, the infection is primarily treated with macrolide antibiotics (MLs), tetracycline, and fluoroquinolones (5-7).Macrolides like erythromycin, azithromycin and clarithromycin are commonly considered as the first-line treatment of M. pneumoniae infections, because alternative antibiotics, such as tetracycline fluoroguinolones have side effects (8, 9).
+In addition to antimicrobial activity against M. pneumoniae, MLs have anti-inflammatory effects against M. pneumoniae infections, and are pharmacologically inhibitors of cytokines, particularly IL-8 (10, 11).
 Because of limited therapeutic options, the global increase in resistance of M. pneumoniae to MLs is a major